 John lead the development of many of the things that the village can be proud of including new pathways, bridges and playground equipment and the archive group.
 He was instrumental in the hedgerow survey and in bringing about the poignent memory to the war dead (below)

 To coincide with the 75th anniversary of the end of the second world war a new war memorial was erected.
-The memorial comprised a tablet, inscribed with the names of the war dead, placed on the outer wall of the village hall (formerly the school), along with a new bench seat with a depiction of WWI soldiers and a poppy motif.
+The memorial comprised a tablet, inscribed with the names of the war dead and those who served, placed on the outer wall of the village hall (formerly the school), along with a new bench seat with a depiction of WWI soldiers and a poppy motif.

 This was not the Remembrance Day Service we wanted to have [due to Covid-19 restrictions] but I hope we honoured those who fell, those who have returned from conflicts and all those who continue to work so hard to keep us safe in these difficult times"

-Although some reseearch has been undertaken, we can find no record of anyone from the village who ws lost in WWII, so the list of war dead only records those from WW1.
+Although some research has been undertaken, we can find no record of anyone from the village who was lost in WWII, so the memorial only records those from WWI.

-This memorial complements to scroll that honours the dead from WWI that is in the church (see above)
+This memorial complements the scroll and the bier that honours the dead from WWI that are in the church.